gaehlerm/SoftwareEngineering/README.md

 Not convinced?
 You think you won’t have these issues because you work carefully?

-“Ha!
-NO! “
+“Ha ha.
+NO!“

 Now you’re certainly wrong and I’m not sorry at all for losing my temper anymore.
-Because this time you should know better.
-This is exactly what I’m trying to teach you all throughout this book.
+Because by now you should know better.
+This is exactly what I’m trying to teach you throughout this book.
 You are human.
 Every human makes mistakes.
 You will make mistakes.
 It’s inevitable, accept your faith and deal with it.
 Code is good if you can make only few mistakes.
 Removing useless comments is a must.
 They are an unneeded potential source of bugs.

 You want to become a software engineer.
 Stop using the English language and start reading code instead.
 The code contains the absolute truth.
 Not the comment.

+### Commented out code

 Another thing you might have seem somewhere is commented out code.
 Someone was developing a feature.
 Maybe he was replacing some code and wasn’t sure how to implement the new version.
 So, he commented out the old code and started implementing.
 He somehow didn’t understand all the details but at some point, everything seemed to work.
 He knew that he was more guessing that writing structured code.
 He knew his work was really bad.
 Therefore, he decided to leave the old code in the repo and just commented it out, right beside the new code.

 Commenting out code is absolutely dreadful.
 This is one of the candidates for the worst programming practices.
 What are you supposed to do with commented out code?
 Everybody reads it.
 Nobody knows how to deal with it.
 It’s just causing confusion and wastes everybody’s time.
-If we only had a tool to browse the history of the code… Something like git…
+If we only had a tool to browse the history of the code...
+Something like git...

 Never use comments (or dead code) for that purpose.
 You have my permission to delete any commented-out code that you ever see.
 You may show this book as a proof if needed.

+### TODO comments

 Another bad habit is TODO comments.
 When you implement a feature, you are responsible that the implementation is ready to be merged into master.
 It’s ready to be merged when there is nothing important to be done anymore that would justify a TODO comment.
 Make sure you never merge any TODOs into master.
 They only cause confusion and there is never time to do them.
 You will never implement a feature without ticket and for refactoring you don’t need a TODO as a justification.
 Therefore again: make sure you never merge any TODO comments into master.

+At the same time it is fine if you use TODO comments during the development of a feature.
+It might help you to organize your work.
+Just make sure to remove all the TODO comments at the end of the development.

 ## Useful comments